 - Brown + White for a sophisticated, elegant effect

 - Brown + Violet to bring out the hottest component of brown

-- Brown + Warm red (especially tomato red) to grab everyone’s attention
+- Brown + Warm red (especially tomato red), rust, or orange to grab everyone’s attention

 - Brown + Blue to look elegant and timeless